 If you need assistance with your application, the Citizenship Application Support Service (CASS) is a free information and support service established by the New Communities Partnership.
 You can call contact the national helpline at (01) 677 3887 or visit one of their clinics

 New applications should be sent to Citizenship Applications, Irish Naturalisation and Immigration Service, PO Box 73, Tipperary Town.
-Note: this address is only for lodging new applications.
+Note: this address is only for lodging new adult applications.
 All other citizenship correspondence should be sent to:

 Department of Justice and Equality Office